Masaaki-75/freeseed/README.md

 # FreeSeed: Frequency-band-aware and Self-guided Network for Sparse-view CT Reconstruction
-This is the official implementation of the paper "FreeSeed: Frequency-band-aware and Self-guided Network for Sparse-view CT Reconstruction" based on [torch-radon toolbox](https://github.com/matteo-ronchetti/torch-radon/tree/master).
-The pre-print version can be found in [arxiv](https://arxiv.org/abs/2307.05890); camera-ready version will be soon released.
+This is the official implementation of the paper "FreeSeed: Frequency-band-aware and Self-guided Network for Sparse-view CT Reconstruction" ([arxiv](https://arxiv.org/abs/2307.05890), [springer](https://link.springer.com/chapter/10.1007/978-3-031-43999-5_24)).

 ## Updates
 - Aug, 2023: fixed bugs in `dudo_trainer.py` (and corresponding details in `basic_wrapper_v2.py`, `dudofree.py`, `main.py`, `train.sh`)